Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 Where's my controlled edge person that I'm so used to?

-She she crossed a line to me, and she became someone that I hadn't seen in all the years that I've been watching her.
+She crossed a line to me, and she became someone that I hadn't seen in all the years that I've been watching her.

 She went outside of herself.

-Her voice tone, her infliction, it was like an attack.
+Her voice, tone, her infliction, it was like an attack.

-Why what did that accomplish?
+What did that accomplish?

 Why did you make that about yourself?